 A company's SMM strategy should initially be linked to the main objectives of the business.
 Otherwise, you will never be able to calculate the ROI from activity on social networks.
-If your brand is active on social media just because it "needs to be", you will not see any benefit.
+If your brand community is active on social media just because it "needs to be", you will not see any benefit.
 Your SMM strategy needs to be integrated into your brand's overall marketing strategy and aligned with your brand's global campaign goals and objectives.

 In general, SMM strategies are needed for companies to gain:

 The development of each social channel should be based on a specific strategy and with the calculation of performance indicators that are linked to the main goals and objectives of the business.

 If you only have a presence on Facebook, you lose an audience that prefers Instagram and Twitter.
 Some brands even make video content for Youtube.
 Don't forget about the emerging app Telegram.
 According to Backlinko, the secure messenger app reached 550 million monthly active users.